dijonkitchen/dijonkitchen.github.io/_posts/2015-10-25-programming-language.md

-Once one language has critical mass, it overgrows others from momentum ecosystem network effects.
+Once one language has critical mass, it overgrows others from momentum ecosystem network effects (tooling, docs, examples, open-source help).
 It's irrespective of pros/cons.
 Most non-tech companies don't know enough to make good tech decisions, so they go with the flow.